AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

                  & " is " & Float'Image (Arccos (X)));
     end Show_Elem_Math;

-In this example, the package was instantiated for the :ada:`Float` type.
-Had we required better precision in our application, we could have instantiated the package using the :ada:`Long_Float` type or a custom floating-point type instead.
-For example:
+Note that, in the example above, we make use of the standard ``e`` and ``Pi`` constants from the :ada:`Ada.Numerics` package.

+The :ada:`Ada.Numerics.Elementary_Functions` package targets the :ada:`Float` type.
+Similar packages are available for :ada:`Long_Float` and  :ada:`Long_Long_Float` types.
+For example, the :ada:`Ada.Numerics.Long_Elementary_Functions` package offers the same set of operations for the :ada:`Long_Float` type.
+In addition, the :ada:`Ada.Numerics.Generic_Elementary_Functions` package is a generic version of the package that can be instantiated for custom floating-point types.
+In fact, the :ada:`Elementary_Functions` package can be defined as
+follows:

 .. code-block:: ada
     :class: ada-nocheck

        package Elementary_Functions is new
-         Ada.Numerics.Generic_Elementary_Functions (Long_Float);
+         Ada.Numerics.Generic_Elementary_Functions (Float);

-Also note that, in the example above, we make use of the standard ``e`` and ``Pi`` constants from the :ada:`Ada.Numerics` package.
+As expected, we can instantiate the :ada:`Generic_Elementary_Functions` package for any custom floating-point type definition.

 Random Number Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~